mailsac/mailsac-examples/help/dns_verification/dns_verification.rst

 ================

 DNS (Domain Name System) is at the core of the internet and email delivery.
-When configuring a :ref:`BYO Domain <section_byod_configuration>` the following records need to be configured:
+When configuring a :ref:`BYO Domain <section_byod_configuration>` DKIM and SPF records are required for sending mail.
+MX records are required for receiving mail.

-- 2 MX Records
-- 1 DKIM Record
-- 1 SPF Record

 MX Record Verification
 ----------------------